 On a budget, my other choices were the equally splendid bed-n-breakfasts Pension Falkensteiner and the Haus Mayerhofer, which we did pass by every day while walking to the lake.
 If we were to choose a self-drive option, I would have opted for the charming Haus Seehof on the edge of the Wolfgangsee Lake.

 In retrospect, we think that staying in the village itself would not have been a bad idea either.
-Watching the village decked up in the colors of the night, is a great way to spend some time in the Salzkammergut.
+Watching pretty villages decked up in the colors of the night, is one of the better ways to spend some time in the Salzkammergut.